vtex-apps/store-components/react/components/AvailabilitySubscriber/README.md

 # Availability Subscriber

 `AvailabilitySubscriber` is a canonical component that any VTEX app can import.
+The submit is made to Master Data on the Entity: `AvailabilitySubscription`

 And to import it into your code: